dprint/dprint/website/blog/incremental-and-process-plugins.md

 To get around this, a new type of plugin called "process plugins" has been introduced.
 These are plugins that work by the CLI executing a separate process and then communicating with it via stdin and stdout.

 Obviously, process plugins are not as secure as WASM plugins since they don't run sandboxed.
-To at least ensure the process plugin being used is the same that was built with the CI pipeline, you must specify a checksum in addition to a URL.
+To at least ensure the process plugin being used is the same that was built with the CI pipeline, you must specify the checksum of the file in addition to a URL.
 For example:

 ```jsonc
 {